-What does the process data tell you?
-The process data tells us that parents want to be involved in activities that are 1 · · · · s are organized well, interactive, fun, and informative.
-Sign in sheets and pictures of conducted; provides evidence of particip involvement in programs; answers the The process data shows that the programs were well planned, organized, question "What did you do for whom?"
+The process data tells us that parents want to be involved in activities that are organized well, interactive, fun, and informative.
+Sign in sheets and pictures of events prove participation of parents and students.
+The process data shows that the programs were well planned, organized, interactive and well supported by parents, families, and community members.

-DATA COLLECTION ANALYSIS

 What achievement data did you use? iReady BOY, MOY, and EOY Diagnostic results in reading and math for grades K-5.
 GMAS data for grades 3-5 in reading, math and science.

-What does your achievement data tell you? iReady data shows that Overall Placement data increased tremendously in Tier 1 (green) from 25% BOY to 54% EOY [29% increase] in reading and from 12% BOY to 53% EOY [41% increase] in math and that the number of students performing below level in reading and math decreased.
+What does your achievement data tell you? iReady data shows that Overall Placement data increased from BOY to EOY in reading and math and that the number of students performing below level in reading and math decreased.
 What demographic data did you use?
-USHAStudent ReportsDemographic Report DetailGradeGenderRace

-What does the demographic data tell you?
-All Grades 586 students (276 females, 310 males) 41 Hispanic, 1 Am Ind, 4 Asian, 367 Black, 2 Pac Is, 102 White, 69 Multi.
-ED-Title 1
+USHAStudent ReportsDemographic Report DetailGradeGenderRace Infinite Campus Reports School Dashboard What does the demographic data tell you?
+We had a total enrollment of 601 with 68 SPED students, 278 EIP, 26 Gifted, 15 ESOL.